Skip to main content Skip to footer

 Effective executive communication requires:

-• Financial fluency: understanding how marketing impacts revenue and costs.
+• Financial fluency: Understanding how marketing impacts revenue and costs.

-• Risk assessment: communicating potential downsides and mitigation strategies.
+• Risk assessment: Communicating potential downsides and mitigation strategies.

-• Strategic alignment: connecting marketing initiatives to company objectives.
+• Strategic alignment: Connecting marketing initiatives to company objectives.

 monday work management workload view

-How to develop marketing manager skills while working full-time?
+How to develop marketing manager skills while working full-time

 Professional development usually gets pushed aside by daily fires.
 Smart managers build learning right into their regular work.
 Here’s how to develop new skills without your current work suffering.
-These strategies turn your daily work into chances to learn something new.

-Step 1: integrate microlearning into daily workflows
+Step 1: Integrate microlearning into daily workflows

 Spend 15 minutes every day on one specific skill.
 When you review weekly reports, dig into a metric you normally skip.
 Give it ten minutes.
 If learning automation, build one simple recipe each Friday to solve a minor annoyance.